If someone had told violinist, Yiran “Elle” Li that she would become a professional musician when she grew up, she would have wholeheartedly agreed.

 The differences between higher education in China and the U.S. surprised Elle when she learned that she had more flexibility when it came time to enroll in courses.
 Where there are a certain number of credits needed to graduate in the U.S., in China there are only specific classes that are required.
 Elle also says that in China, a student takes courses only relevant to their degree for the entire duration, so she was excited that she could take a variety of electives.
 “It’s a pleasure to be somewhere new,” Elle said.
 She plans on staying in the U.S. once she completes her degree program.

 While it’s safe to say that Elle lives and breathes music, she also enjoys new hobbies and being outdoors, though she has to be cautious, even if she avoids the very pastimes Colorado is known for like skiing and kayaking.
 “A musician can’t afford to be injured,” Elle says.
-And rightly so, since she plays in three different orchestras, often travelling as far as 60 miles to rehearse with the Cheyenne Symphony Orchestra.
+And rightly so, since she plays in three different orchestras, often traveling as far as 60 miles to rehearse with the Cheyenne Symphony Orchestra.

 This past summer, Elle received three stitches after cutting her finger in a cooking related accident.
 “That’s what happens when you’re ambitious,” Elle says.
-Fortunately the incident occurred during the summer, allowing her very essential left index finger to heal before the season began.
+Fortunately, the incident occurred during the summer, allowing her very essential left index finger to heal before the season began.

 When Elle is not practicing or giving private lessons, she designs and makes jewelry for herself and close friends.
 Her favorite medium for jewelry is wire and “cute beads.”
 She hopes to one day have her own jewelry store that features her creations.